Enhancing a Hierarchical Graph Rewriting Language based on MELL Cut Elimination: LMNtal: A Hierarchical Graph Rewriting Language

-Rewrite rules must observe several syntactic conditions \cite{ueda_lmntal_2009} so that the Link Condition is preserved in the course of program execution.
-Most importantly, link names in a rewrite rule must occur exactly twice, and each process context must occur exactly once at the top level of distinct cells in the LHS of a rule.
+Rewrite rules must observe several syntactic conditions on links, (rule and process) contexts, aggregates, and bundles \cite{ueda_lmntal_2009} so that \begin{enumerate} \item the Link Condition is preserved in the course of program execution and \item matching of process contexts against processes is uniquely determined. \end{enumerate} Most importantly, in order to satisfy the former, link names in each rewrite rule must occur exactly twice, and to satisfy the latter, each process context must occur exactly once at the top level of distinct cells in the LHS of a rule.
+It is worth noting that a rewrite rule containing rule contexts, process contexts and/or aggregates can be thought of as \textit{rule schemes} representing a set of rules obtained by instantiating those \takyurevise{wildcard} \takyurevise{constructs to concrete processes} they represent.

 A rewrite rule repeatedly acts on an LMNtal graph located in the same ``place'' of the membrane hierarchy.

-As an example of rewriting using process contexts and bundles, consider the following program:
+\begin{example} As an example of rewriting using process contexts and bundles, consider the following program: